 Your financial woes will be over

-You survived on a meager pocket money all your college life.
+You survived on a meagre pocket money all your college life.
 You also learnt how to make a killer sandwich with the condiments stolen from the house fridge.
 Now, you will have a real pay-check.
 However, your parents will not let you roll in the money that you get.
-They might transfer all your liabilities onto you and ask you to fulfill them in your entry level salary (of course for your benefit!).
+They might transfer all your liabilities onto you and ask you to fulfil them in your entry level salary (of course for your benefit!).
 At such times, you really thank god for your office canteen serving free condiments in the break room.
 Once you get a job, your financial woes will start.
 This is if you do not budget your expenses.

 This is the job hunt to end all job hunts